-Over-dying or over-chemically treating hair can leave it life-less, dry and in a very BAD condition.
+Over-dying or over-chemically treating the hair can leave it life-less, dry and in a very BAD condition overall.
 Luckily, my hairs always survived pretty well.
-I mean, it’s been dry and slightly colour damaged at times but thankfully my thicker head of hair copes with it all quite well – which I’m very thankful and grateful for let me tell you!
+I mean, it’s been dry and slightly colour damaged at times but thankfully my thicker head of hair copes with it all quite well.

-Olaplex is also said to be what turned Kim Kardashian blonde in one day…
+Olaplex is also said to be what turned Kim Kardashian blonde in just one day…

 Along with ensuring your hair’s cut regularly and your dead ends, split ends or dry ends are kept on top off, you also want to ensure that your washing your hair with a nourishing, moisturising and hydrating shampoo & conditioner.
 Hair masks are another goodie when it comes to hair care, and I like to use either a hair mask or an intense conditioner at least once a week if not twice.

 Along with cutting and washing your hair regularly with the correct types of products, you also want to ensure that you are using some sort of heat protection!
 As this is vital for any head of hair which is having extra heat applied.
-Applying heat to your hair is a risky business anyway, and one thing I would definitely recommend, which is something that I’ve had to come to terms with myself, is laying of the straighteners, curlers, hot brush or whichever product you may use, as heat is extremely damaging for hair, especially when it’s been bleached and prone to breakages.
+Applying heat to your hair is a risky business anyway.
+One thing I would also most definitely recommend is laying of the straighteners, curlers, hot brush or whichever product you may use, as heat is extremely damaging for hair, especially when it’s been bleached and prone to breakages.